News and insights News I-REC Good Practice – purchasing renewable energy outside Europe and North America

 For more detailed insight contact us

 Ecohz maintains a global portfolio of I-REC power plants, with the ambition of providing multinational companies with a wide selection of options covering most regions in the world.
-With I-RECs we fulfil our vision of ‘Changing Energy Behaviour’ by helping companies find tangible ways to deliver on their renewable energy promises.
-The goal of consuming only renewable energy – a goal for many RE100 companies – is an ambitious one and I-RECs are part of the solution.

-Do you want to know more about our product and services?
+Do you want to know more about our products and services?
 Let’s have a chat.

 Get in touch